Title IX Sexual Misconduct Policy

 • Commence a thorough, reliable, and impartial investigation by developing a strategic investigation plan, including a witness list, evidence list, intended investigation timeframe, and order of interviews for all parties and witnesses;

-• Interview all relevant individuals and conduct follow-up interviews as necessary.
+• Interview all relevant individuals and conduct follow-up interviews as necessary to obtain relevant evidence and to assess credibility through questioning.

-The Investigator will make reasonable efforts to conclude the investigation promptly and without unreasonable deviation from the intended timeline.
+The Investigators will make reasonable efforts to conclude the investigation promptly and without unreasonable deviation from the intended timeline.
 The parties will be given periodic status updates regarding the status of the investigation.

 Witness Cooperation